Phone deals we expect to see on Amazon Prime Day 2021

-If you’re about to buy yourself a new phone then maybe hold off a moment, on Monday 21st and Tuesday 22nd of June 2021 we expect to see some serious Amazon Prime Day deals with big savings on some of the best Android smartphones.
+If you’re about to buy yourself a new phone then maybe hold for just a couple of days as on Monday 21st and Tuesday 22nd of June 2021 we expect to see some serious Amazon Prime Day deals with big savings on some of the best Android smartphones SIM-free.

 Which phones are we expecting to see discounts on?
 Well, we can draw together all of the evidence, from last year’s deals to rumours on the grapevine and new releases in the past year, to make our own predictions on what to expect when the big day hits.
 It’s more than likely that we will see some Samsung phone deals and even appearances from OnePlus in the lineup.